benclifford/python-fixpoint/README.md

 <hr>

+So in summary: regular Python recursion only works if your functions have well defined names.
+This is how things work in most programming, but I gave a couple of examples (`lambda` and `dill`) where that isn't true.
+Then some programming language theory magic (expressed as a decorator) lets you make recursive functions that don't need to know their own name.

-<p>Another place in Python where some of this distinction between name and content in recursion comes into play is with recursive module import: that works with <code>import</code> but not with <code>from</code> - similar knot tying has to happen with module import and it happens to work one way and not the other.</p>
+Another place in Python where some of this distinction between name and content in recursion comes into play is with recursive module import: you can make recursive module imports using `import x` and later referencing `x.y` but you can't using `from x import y`.
+The different between these imports is that in the first example, `y` isn't looked up until it is used, much later on when the recursive import is finished.
+Using `from` syntax, `x` needs to be completely imported before the statement can continue, which breaks recursion.

+That `fix` decorator is something like the <a href="https://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed-point_combinator">Z combinator</a> but I've avoided mention of this until the end, because I wanted all my examples to be grounded in Python code.